2018 Filmed by Michael Chèze.

 365 dinners is about a couple playing the seemingly mundane, yet eccentric rituals of having dinner together every evening.

-Here I am performing with Meinhardt Joubert at his restaurant, Bar-Bar Blacksheep in Riebeek Kasteel, Meinhardt is the shef and owner of the Restaurant.
+Here I am performing with Meinhardt Joubert at his restaurant, Bar-Bar Blacksheep in Riebeek Kasteel, where he was sheff and owner.